Hurlingham Club (Argentina): History

 At the end of the 19th century there were very few institutions where one could practise sports in Buenos Aires.
 Due to the construction of the railway lines in Argentina, many British citizen had established in Argentina, forming a big community that founded social and sports clubs where British sports could be practised, such as bowls, cricket, football, golf, horse riding, rugby union and tennis amongst others.

 John Ravenscroft, an Englishman living in the rural village of Puan, Buenos Aires, wanted to join the British community of Argentina to practise all the sports in a same place.
-He inspired in the London Hurlingham Club (that ruled polo worldwide) to create a similar institution in Argentina.
+He was inspired by the London Hurlingham Club that ruled polo worldwide to create a similar institution in Argentina.
+In 1886 he tried to get support from Buenos Aires Cricket Club, but it was denied.

 In 1888 Ravenscroft got the funds and called a meeting, attended by John Campbell, John Drysdale, John Ravenscroft, John Drysdale (nephew), Hugh Scott Robson, B.W.
 Gardom, David Methven, Edward Casey, Alexander Hume y David Bankier, who wrote the statute of "Sociedad Anónima Hurlingham Club".
 The statute was later sent to the Government for its approval, which was given by then President of Argentina Miguel Juárez Celman on 22 November 1888.

 Ravenscroft wished to have the club located in the district of Belgrano, Buenos Aires, but the owners of the available lands increased their costs considerably enough to dismiss the idea.
 Other neighborhoods where the recently formed club tried to place were Flores, Chacarita, Villa Devoto (all of them in the city of Buenos Aires) even trying Vicente López Partido in Greater Buenos Aires, with no successful results.
 The final solution came from Mr. Hill, then General Manager of the Buenos Aires and Pacific Railway and a cricket enthusiast, who promised to help the club to find a land where to establish its headquarters and fields.

 The club was finally located in a land placed next to the Pacific railway tracks.
 The only way to access the club was on horseback, due to there were no pavement roads by then in Buenos Aires.
 During the first years of existence of the club, the members coming to Hurlingham by train, asked the motorman to stop in front of the club to up and down passengers.
-The railway station would be built some years later.
+Hurlingham railway station would be built some years later, although train drivers used to stop at Hurlingham to pick up the passengers.